 The PlayStation Camera does track your head and controller movements as you play while seated, but can struggle to keep track accurately if you move around (especially with your back to the camera), and our reviewers found that it frequently lost track of the controller even while motionless.

 Adding support for room tracking will only help Sony in increasing the size of its game library, as it will support more experiences that rely on wandering around a room.
+It's unclear whether the new camera we saw during the recent PS5 games reveal event will support this functionality.

 Of course, this could mean that the new PSVR 2 bundle will include a couple of room sensors to augment the Camera’s tracking – or opt for 'inside-out' tracking that uses onboard cameras in the headset to monitor the space around it.